pagkly/Zed/Investopedia3/Yield Equivalence Definition.md

 Yield Equivalence Definition
 ## What Is Yield Equivalence?

-Yield equivalence is the [interest rate](https://www.investopedia.com/terms/i/interestrate.asp) on a taxable security that would generate a return equivalent to the return of a [tax-exempt security](https://www.investopedia.com/terms/t/tax_exempt_security.asp), and vice versa.
+Yield equivalence is the [[interest rate]](https://www.investopedia.com/terms/i/interestrate.asp) on a taxable security that would generate a return equivalent to the return of a [[tax-exempt security]](https://www.investopedia.com/terms/t/tax_exempt_security.asp), and vice versa.

 ### Key Takeaways